soportebteam/trustos/source/cert.md

 ####     POST -  `/certificate/{certID}/register?networkId=integer`
-Register a certificate evidence in public network.
+Register a certificate evidence in a public network.

 <u>*Input*</u>
 - `certID` :  `<string>` Unique identifier of the certificate.
 - `networkId`: `<integer>` Flag to identify the public network on which the trustpoint will be registered.
-Currently, Ethereum (networkId=1) and Besu (networkId=2) are available.
+Currently, Ethereum (networkId=1) and Hyperledger Besu (networkId=2) are available.

 <details>
   <summary><em><strong>Sample structure</strong></em> (Click to expand)</summary>